kaicataldo/eleventy-plugin-react/README.md

 }
 ```

-`exts` allows you ot define what extensions you would like Eleventy to search for when running this plugin.
+`exts` allows you to define what extensions you would like Eleventy to include when running this plugin.
 Defaults to `["js", "jsx", "ts", "tsx"]`.

 ### `babelConfig` (optional)